Student Clubs & Activities

 Past activities have included taffy apple sales, a canned food drive to benefit the Leyden Township Food Pantry, candy grams, a lollipop sale, a bunny fest for primary students, and Spirit Week activities.

-Open to students in 4th through 6th grade.
 TAP is for students who want to enhance their learning experience with technology.
 It meets every other Thursday.

 Activities for club members include creating TouchCast videos and more using a green screen and iPads.